thoukydides/homebridge-skybell/README.md

 All notable changes to this project will be documented in [CHANGELOG.md](CHANGELOG.md).

+**The current version of this plugin requires Homebridge 1.0.0 or later.
+Use version 1.8.1 with older releases of Homebridge.**

 ## License

 > ISC License (ISC)<br>Copyright © 2017-2020 Alexander Thoukydides